open-feature/spec/README.md

 The technology specific logic will be limited to client libraries used in user apps to connect to their _Feature Flag Service_.

-The OpenFeature project will include client libraries for common technology stacks included but not limited to:
+The OpenFeature project will include client libraries for common technology stacks including, but not limited to:

 * Golang
 * Java
-* JavaScript
+* JavaScript/TypeScript

 These client libraries might be automatically based on the API of the _Feature Flag Service_, e.g. if REST API or gRPC are chosen for this service.